Lumphini Park, the largest public Park in Bangkok, close to the Central Business District

 When walking around it is quite obvious that a lot of people are involved in keeping the park clean and tidy.

 There are many benches and covered pavillions, so if you want you can relax quite conveniently and read a good book.
-Lots of birds (of course a lot of pigeons) that are not at all very worried of staying in proximity of humans.
+Lots of birds (of course a lot of pigeons) that are not at all very worried of staying in proximity to humans.
+There seem to be less water animals than before, but likely you might still encounter a monitor lizard one day.

 At the southwestern corner is a statue of Rama IV of the Chakri Dynasty.
 Official ceremonies are sometimes performed there.